aurbac/workshop-containers-cdk-react-amplify/README.md

 3.6\.
 Go back to your Cloud9 environment on backend folder and execute the 5 commands of **Push commands for backend** (macOS/Linux).

-## 4. Create the backend docker image and upload to Amazon ECR
+## 4. Create the Application Load Balancer for the Backend

 4.1\.
 Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.